-6 Pension Liabilities
+Pension Liabilities

 Following the implementation of IAS 19, the accounts show the benefit entitlement earned by employees of the Local Government Pension Scheme in the relevant year rather than the charges to revenue based on employer's contributions payable and payments to pensioners in the year.
-The effect on the Balance Sheet is to reduce the net worth of the Council by the IAS 19 pension liability of £56.460m (in 2021/22 the IAS 19 pension liability was £181.540m).
-The Council's Pension fund has to be revalued every 3 years to set future contribution rates and subsequent to the last full actuarial valuation date of 31 March 2022 the deficit is to be recovered over a period of 20 years, as agreed by the Pension Fund Administering Authority with the Actuary.
+The effect on the Balance Sheet is to reduce the net worth of the Council by the IAS 19 pension liability of £4.160m (in 2023/24 the IAS 19 pension liability was £29.420m).
+The Council's Pension fund has to be revalued every 3 years to set future contribution rates.
+The next valuation will be March 2025.
 Further information is available in Note 36 in the Notes to the Financial Statements.

-7 Treasury Management
+Treasury Management

-On 16 February 2023, Council approved the Treasury Management Strategy for 2023/24.
+On 15 February 2024, Council approved the Treasury Management Strategy for 2024/25.
 Treasury management performance is reported to Cabinet and Council with detailed reviews being undertaken by Audit Committee.

-The financial year 23/24 was a very turbulent year with regards to treasury management.
-Interest rates remained high due to continued uncertainites within the economic market as well as the conflicts in Ukraine and the Middle East.
+The financial year 24/25 contuned to prove a challenge with regards to treasury management.
+Interest rates remained fairly high due to continued uncertainites within the economic market as well as the conflicts in Ukraine and the Middle East.
 As a result of this the cost of borrowing remained high with the council therefore reducing it's external investments to pay for capital expenditure rather than using borrowing.
 Internal borrowing has a positive effect on the MTFP's financing costs as generally investment rates are lower than borrowing rates and there would have been a cost of carrying those investments in addition to any counterparty risk there might have been.
 Investments continued to be made only where it was beneficial to do so and there was a low risk to the Council.

-During 2023/24 the Council complied with its legislative and regulatory requirements.
+During 2024/25 the Council complied with its legislative and regulatory requirements.
 The need for borrowing was only increased for capital purposes.

-At 31 March 2024, the Council's external debt was £152.878m which is £14.864m higher than the previous year, mainly due to the progression of various capital schemes after Covid.
-The average interest rate for borrowing was 2.64% up from 2.41% in 2022/23.
-Investments totalled £36.369m at 31 March 2024 (£40.044m at 31 March 2023) earning interest of 5.09% over the year.
-Included in the total investments figure were Property Fund units of £29.999m which provided an annualised net return of 0.72%.
+At 31 March 2025, the Council's external debt was £172.738m which is £19.861m higher than the previous year, mainly due to the progression of various capital schemes.
+The average interest rate for borrowing was 3.41% up from 2.64% in 2023/24.
+Investments totalled £37.556m at 31 March 2025 (£36.369m at 31 March 2024) earning interest of 4.94% over the year.
+Included in the total investments figure were Property Fund units of £25.398m which provided an annualised net return of 0.36%.

-8 Explanation of the Accounting Statements
+Explanation of the Accounting Statements